-Also as part of the 2016-17 Commonwealth Budget, that the concessional contribution caps for all employees was reduced to $25 000 from 1 July 2017.
+Also as part of the Commonwealth 2016-17 Budget, the concessional contribution caps for all employees was reduced to $25,000 from 1 July 2017.

 Non‑concessional contributions such as voluntary contributions or your compulsory NTGPASS contributions are made from after‑tax salary.
 From 1 July 2017, the non‑concessional contribution cap is $100,000.

-If you are under 65 years of age, you can bring forward two years of contributions, enabling $300 000 to be contributed in one year, with no further contributions in the next two years.
+If you are under 65 years of age, you can bring forward 2 years of contributions, enabling $300,000 to be contributed in 1 year, with no further contributions in the next 2 years.

 The superannuation co-contribution is a Commonwealth Government initiative to assist eligible individuals to save for their retirement.
 If you are eligible and make personal superannuation contributions, the government will match your contribution with a co-contribution up to certain limits.
 For further details, read the fact sheet below.